Steps To Buying a House For First-Time Homebuyers

 12. How long does it take to buy a house from start to finish?

+There are several steps to buying a house.
 The entire process can span from a few weeks to several months, depending on market conditions, loan processing times, and negotiation durations.

 13. What should I avoid during the home-buying process?